 We conclude by showing a performance issue arising with multithreading, known as false sharing.
 While this doesn't affect the correctness the result, it can significantly slow down computations if not addressed.

 Given the overhead involved in multithreading, there's an inherent trade-off between creating new tasks and fully utilizing machine resources.
 This is why we must always consider whether parallelization is worthwhile in the first place.
-For instance, when it comes to operations over collections, multithreading is only justified if the collections are large enough to offset the associated overhead.
+For instance, when it comes to operations over collections, multithreading is only justified if the collections have enough elements to offset the associated overhead.
 Otherwise, single-threaded approaches will consistently outperform parallelized ones.

 In case multithreading is deemed beneficial, we immediately face another decision: at what level code should be parallelized.
-Next, we'll demonstrate that parallelism at the highest possible level is preferable to multithreading individual operations.
-In this way, we minimize the overhead of task creation.
+Next, we'll demonstrate that parallelism at the highest possible level is preferable, compared to multithreading individual operations.
+By adopting this strategy, we minimize the overhead of task creation.

 Note that the level of parallelization is always constrained by the degree of dependency between operations.
 Hence, our qualification of highest possible level.
 For instance, in problems requiring strictly serial computation, the best we can achieve is parallelization within each individual step.

-To illustrate this, let's consider a for-loop where each iteration needs to sequentially compute three operations.
+To illustrate, let's consider a for-loop where each iteration needs to sequentially compute three operations.

 step1(a) = a ^ 2